top of page

 Image by Mehdi Sepehri

-The Central Valley was formed by thousands of years of deposition of sediment in merged deltas, floodplains, and alluvial fans of more than 200 streams, including the San Luis Creek, flowing down from surrounding mountains.
+This landscape was shaped over thousands of years by the deposition of sediment across merged deltas, floodplains, and alluvial fans formed by more than 200 streams flowing down from surrounding mountain ranges, including San Luis Creek itself.

-These habitats were forever altered by European introduction of domestic animals and non-native species in the early 1800s.
-When modern agriculture grew in the late 1800s, dams, canals, and land leveling modified the landscape so many of the small streams are no longer found.
-The construction of the San Luis Dam in 1962 completely blocked the upstream flow of the San Luis Creek.
-Today, the Creek corridor is artificially irrigated by backwater off of the Main Canal and provides essential riparian corridor habitat and a nesting place for great blue herons, egrets, and other birds.
+The landscape changed dramatically in the 19th and early 20th centuries with the introduction of domestic animals, non-native species, and the rise of modern agriculture.
+Dams, canals, and land leveling altered natural waterways, and many small streams disappeared.
+The construction of the San Luis Dam in 1962 permanently blocked the upstream flow of San Luis Creek.
+Today, the creek corridor is sustained by backwater from the Main Canal, yet it continues to provide essential riparian habitat and a critical nesting area for great blue herons, egrets, and other bird species.

 Previous owners of the Bird Ranch